Table of Contents

 Wiring of the power and control stages

 Per default, in the MMC bundle, the full-bridge modules PEH2015 are wired in such a way that only one half-bridge is used.
-This way, one B-Box RCP suffices to drive the 16 switches of an MMC phase-leg (16 optical PWM outputs).
-The bundle therefore includes 3 B-Box RCP to interface with the 3 phases of the converter.
+This way, two B-Box 4 suffice to drive the 48 switches of the MMC (24 optical PWM outputs per B-Box 4).

-While the master B-Box RCP (device #0) runs the control for all 3 phases, it only interfaces with phase A. On the other hand, the slaves act as I/O extensions to phase B (device #1) and phase C (device #2).
-As such, the CPU in a slave B-Box RCP does not run, only the FPGA is active (see Distributed Converter Control for more details).
+While the master B-Box 4 (device #0) runs the control for all 6 arms, it only interfaces with the 3 upper arms.
+On the other hand, the slave (device #1) acts as an I/O extension to the 3 lower arms.
+As such, the CPU in the slave B-Box 4 does not run any user code; only its FPGA is active (see Distributed Converter Control for more details).

-The wiring of the RJ45 analog signal cables (red) and the optical PWM gate signals (blue) for the 3 B-Box RCP is shown in Figure 3 below.
-At the back, the 3 B-Box RCPs are connected through SFP+ cables (orange).
+The wiring of the RJ45 analog signal cables (red) and the optical PWM gate signals (blue) for the two B-Box 4 is shown in Figure 2 below.

-To ensure that the ratings of the power converter are never exceeded, the hardware protection limits of the B-Box RCP must be configured properly.
-A detailed explanation of how to compute these limits is given in PN105.
+To ensure that the ratings of the power converter are never exceeded, the analog input protection limits of the B-Box 4 must be configured properly.
+A detailed explanation of how to compute these limits for B-Box 4 is given in PN252.
+Additional details on over-current and over-voltage protection can be found in PN257.

 Commissioning the MMC bundle